raganwald/raganwald.github.com/index.md

 I am a technical product leader whose passion is collaboration to make something wonderful.
 I am available for work.
 And this is not my first rodeo.

  I am strongest in a role that is ⅔ Staff+ Engineer and ⅓ Technical Product Manager, freeing up full-time product management to focus on customer-facing activities, market analysis, strategy, and GTM execution.
-This role is typically most valuable in a rapidly growing startup or internal skunkworks firewalled off from a larger company's heavyweight processes.
+I have been most effective in this role working within an independent new product group and several rapidly iterating startups.

  I'm [raganwald@gmail.com](mailto:raganwald@gmail.com).
 My experience is itemized in more detail on [LinkedIn], and a résumé is available upon request.